teacher-aj/HeschelCS/topic_03_Python_Containers/listlab.md

 ## What to do

 Open list_lab.py and write code to complete the four series of actions described below.
-Commit frequently.
-When finished, push to GitHub and submit your assignment.
+Save frequently.
+When finished, submit your assignment to schoology.

 ---